Note: This was originally posted on April 8, 2014. As of August 5th, I have made updates and edits based on continuing experience.

 I loved our pre-folds and covers.
 Leaks out of the cover were almost non-existent.
 We never had to change outfits or throw clothes away.
 Leaks onto the covers weren’t uncommon, but also normal.
 Those we did wash at home.

 From pretty early on, since Nolan slept through the night at a young age, we used disposables for nighttime since the pre-folds don’t wick away moisture (like a micro-fleece would).
 By themselves they aren’t all that great for more than 2-3 hours.
+EDIT: That’s totally my opinion about pre-folds.
+I know there are people who do use them overnight, And at out current stage where he’s barely wetting at night, they might work with a stay-dry liner.

 The only real negatives of the service were: